 Avg.
 Compensation $51,481

 Top 10 Staff Salary Range

 About Easter Seals Ontario:

-Founded in 1922, Easter Seals Ontario offers programs and services to Ontario children, youth and young adults with physical disabilities.
-It aims to help its clients achieve greater independence, accessibility and integration.
-Easter Seals Ontario is the provincial arm of Easter Seals Canada.
+Founded in 1922, Easter Seals Ontario offers programs and services to Ontario children, youth and young adults up to the age of 19 who have physical disabilities.
+It aims to help its clients reach their full potential, make the absolute most of their abilities and live their lives to the fullest.
+Easter Seals Ontario is one of ten provincial arms of Easter Seals Canada.
 Easter Seals Ontario provides financial assistance for mobility equipment and communication devices, fully accessible summer camp, special education resources, post-secondary scholarships, access to additional information resources and public awareness on disability issues.

-Easter Seals Ontario runs two fully-accessible summer camps: Camp Woodeden in London and Camp Merrywood in Perth.
+Easter Seals Ontario runs two fully-accessible summer camps: Camp Woodeden in London and Camp Merrywood in Perth (44% of program costs in F2017).
+It offers numerous camp programs including individual overnight camp, sports camp, discover camp and family camp.
 The camps aim to challenge kids, building their self-esteem and developing strong leadership skills.
-In F2015, the camps served 718 clients, down from 763 clients in F2014.
-Easter Seals Ontario reports that the number of campers can fluctuate year over year due to changes in the number of family members who attend family camp, and last minute cancellations due to medical conditions.
-In F2015, Easter Seals Ontario subsidized an average of 86% of camp fees per family.
+In F2017, the camps served 759 clients for a total operating cost per client of $5,688, down from 808 clients at a cost per client of $5,035 in F2016.
+Easter Seals Ontario reports that the number of campers fluctuates year over year due to changes in the number of family members who attend family camp, and last-minute cancellations due to medical conditions.
+In F2017, Easter Seals Ontario subsidized an average of 85% of camp fees per family.

-This charity report is an update that is being reviewed by Easter Seals Ontario.
+This report is an update that has been sent to Easter Seals Ontario for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December

 Summary Financial StatementsAll figures in $000s